microsoft/AzureTipsAndTricks/blog/tip54.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 54 - Getting a .NET Core WebAPI Project Ready for Docker"
+title: "Tip 54 - Getting a .NET Core WebAPI Project Ready for Docker"
 excerpt: "Learn how to get a .NET Core WebAPI Project ready for docker"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-11-20 17:00:00
 ---

-## Getting a .NET Core WebAPI Project Ready for Docker
+#### Getting a .NET Core WebAPI Project Ready for Docker

 How hard do you think it is to: